Who is responsible for evil? Does God know what He is going to do before He does it?

 I believe that before God created the universe, He predestined all things to happen in a specific, infinitely complex sequence of events.
 He will not deviate from that pattern until, ultimately, He obtains what He wants.
 During the six "days" of Creation God, in effect, "set up" countless sequences of "dominoes"—including a series for every star and galaxy to shine, for every planet to form, for every angelic being to exist, and for every person ever to live.
 This was part of His creative work.
 Once the time of creating was over, God rested—but only from creating, not from interacting with all of the creatures He had made.

-Because He predetermined everything to happen a certain way, and wrote everything into the "script," as it were, then He knows the future and all that happens, long before it actually takes place.
-All of it is part of His Grand Design.
+Because He predetermined everything to happen a certain way, and wrote everything into the "Script," as it were, then He knows the future and all that happens, long before it actually takes place.
+After all, God exists "from everlasting to everlasting" (Psalm 90:2), and all of this is part of His Grand Design.
 I believe that predestination and foreknowledge go hand-in-hand.
 Mathematically speaking, this is an "if and only if" relationship.
 That is, there is a "one-to-one correspondence" between the two, and one cannot exist without the other.

 At the same time, people (and angels) absolutely do have free choice.
 However, I embrace the principle that God has "programmed" that free choice into His creatures (see free will).
-I feel it is an incomprehensibly ingenious process by which God allows us to believe that the choices we make are solely our own (some attribute their choices to the nonexistent "god" within them), when in reality He planned out everything, including all of our thoughts and decisions, prior to the Creation of the universe.
-(I realize that most people in the world would utterly reject such a premise.)
+I feel it is an incomprehensibly ingenious process by which God allows us to think that the choices we make are solely our own (some attribute their choices to the nonexistent "god" within them), when in reality He planned out everything, including all of our thoughts and decisions, prior to the Creation of the universe.
+(I realize that most people in the world, including those who believe in God, would utterly reject such a premise.)

 It may be very difficult for most people to believe in a God who created a world in which there is great suffering, pain, and heartache for all people, knowing that such unpleasant and tragic occurrences (all of which, I believe, He also produced) would take place.
 On the contrary, I have no problem believing in, accepting, and embracing such a God.
-In fact, I find comfort in knowing that this Creator has absolute control over all things, including every detail of the future.
+In fact, I find comfort in knowing that this Creator has absolute control over all things, including every detail of the future, whether good or bad.

 I am anything but "fatalistic" in thinking that, ultimately, my choices in life are predetermined.
 Rather, I rejoice that such a good God exists, Who would go to such extremely detailed, fine-tuned measures to get me to understand that righteousness and obedience to His will are best, and that embracing the knowledge of goodness is the only thing that will enable me to spend eternity, in a perfect Creation, with Him.

-Unlike what most Christians seem to believe, this universe never was intended to be perfect but, rather, "very good" (Genesis 1:31—see "very good" vs. "perfect"), in the sense that it is necessary and sufficient to get God what He wants the most.
-I believe His greatest desire is perfect, pure love and uninterrupted communion between Himself and the creatures He has created, especially human beings.
-Eventually, this imperfect universe (see an imperfect Creation), and everything in it, will be discarded and thrown away like an old, worn-out garment (Psalm 102:25,26; Revelation 20:11b), because it will have served its "very good" purpose in allowing God to obtain His greatest objectives and desires.
+Unlike what most Christians seem to believe, this universe never was intended to be perfect but, rather, "very good" (Genesis 1:31—see "very good" vs. "perfect"), in the sense that it is necessary and sufficient to enable God to get what He wants the most.
+I believe His greatest desire is perfect, pure love and uninterrupted communion between Himself and the creatures He has created, particularly human beings.
+Eventually, this imperfect universe (see an imperfect Creation), and everything in it, will be discarded like an old, worn-out garment (Psalm 102:25,26; Hebrews 1:10-12; Revelation 20:11b), because it will have served its "very good" purpose in allowing God to obtain His greatest objectives and desires.

 Immediately following the Millennium, God—Who has rested from creating on the seventh "day" (which now is transpiring)—will create a brand new universe ("heavens and earth"), which will be perfect from its very inception, and in which no evil or sin ever will be present, for all eternity.
 God did create and allow evil to exist in this present realm; however, there will be no evil in the realm He eventually will create, after this creation is tossed out because it will have served its grand purpose.

 There will be some who will read what I have just stated and will think, "Then who does God think He is, having created a universe with evil, suffering, pain, and bad things being a part of it?
-What gives Him the right to choose the hopeless, devastating fate of innumerable members of humankind, along with the joyous, blissful eternal life of countless others?"
+What gives Him the right to choose the hopeless, devastating fate of innumerable members of humankind, including torture, murder and suicide, along with the joyous, blissful eternal life of countless others?"

-In a sense, God is "self-centered"—and rightfully so—by having made everything primarily for His own pleasure, satisfaction, and enjoyment.
+Indeed, God is "self-centered"—and rightfully so—by having made everything primarily for His own pleasure, satisfaction, and enjoyment.
 But since God is the only one powerful enough to have created the universe, then only He has the right to do whatever He wants to do, no matter what it is, and to accomplish His goals any way by which He chooses to do so.
 We, as His creatures, are not entitled to judge His actions by our own fallible, human standards.
+His thoughts and ways are inifinitely far above ours (Isaiah 55:9) and are beyond our understanding.

 HOWEVER, God will not be getting what He wants at "no cost" to Him.
 In fact, He has paid the ultimate price to be able to obtain what He desires, any way He wishes to acquire it, even if it involves the pain and suffering of billions of people and animals on the earth.

-Perhaps "sin" is more than mere disobedience to God and involves "the causing of pain and suffering to others, for one's own advantage and gain."
-In a figurative sense, then, might not God Himself fall into this latter category?
+Perhaps "sin" is more than merely disobedience to God.
+On some level, it would seem to involve "the causing of pain and suffering to others, for one's own advantage and gain."
+In a figurative sense, then, is it possible that God Himself might fall into this latter category?
 As it is written, "God made him [Jesus] who had no sin to be sin for us..."
 (2 Corinthians 5:21), and "The wages of sin is death..."
 (Romans 6:23).

-The bottom line is that God allowed Himself to be humiliated, tortured, and killed, and I believe He continues to endure substantial suffering and pain, at least as long as this "very good" Creation exists.
+The bottom line is that God/Jesus allowed Himself to be humiliated, tortured, and killed, and I believe He continues to endure substantial suffering and pain, at least as long as this "very good" Creation continues to exist.
 This suffering is not the only thing that God has paid to get what He wants one day.
 I believe that, on some metaphorical level, it also may be a "penalty" for having created a universe and a world in which there would be real suffering and death of virtually all of His creatures.

 I know of no other way for God to get what He wants—an eternity of unwavering love, devotion, praise, and worship from creatures who have chosen to give Him those things—than to have created everything the way He has done it.
 And for having done this, He Himself was willing to pay the supreme cost—death and suffering—to get it.